-And sometimes that impulse can be so strong, it’s very difficult to resist because there are these little boxes lying around, which on some level we kind of believe that will give us access to our partner’s secret world, will let us know what they’re really thinking and feeling, will let us know if they can really be trusted, all of this.
+Sometimes that impulse can be so strong.
+It’s very difficult to resist because there are these little boxes lying around.
+Which on some level we kind of believe that will give us access to our partner’s secret world.
+Will let us know what they’re really thinking and feeling.
+Will let us know if they can really be trusted, all of this.

 But I believe two things very strongly.
 These are Zach’s beliefs, if you don’t accept them, that’s absolutely fine.
 I’m just sharing what works for me in this regard.

-So two beliefs: number one, I believe in personal privacy for my intimate partner period and I expect to be extended that same privacy in return.
+So two beliefs: number one, I believe in personal privacy for my intimate partner.
+I expect to be extended that same privacy in return.

-So even if I really wanted to, which I don’t, we’ll get to that in a minute, but even if I really wanted to I just don’t give myself the option.
+So even if I really wanted to I just don’t give myself the option.
 I don’t scratch that itch.

-Because here’s the thing: even if you do start going through your partner’s phone and you find nothing suspicious, she’s not messaging some other guy, he’s not messaging some other woman, whatever.
+Because here’s the thing: even if you do start going through your partner’s phone and you find nothing suspicious, she’s not messaging some other guy, he’s not messaging some other woman.
 You feel satisfied with what you find (or don’t find) in their phone…

 So what does this mean?